 In a similar vein of selective attention, psychosocial phenomena that represent abuses of power committed by certain BPS proponents – for example, gaslighting and victim blaming – are ignored in the BPS model.
 Yet, patient narrative, for example in the field of ME/CFS, highlights how the perception of being disbelieved, uninvolved in one's care and having one's moral character questioned causes distress and may lead to loss of trust in the healthcare and broader social system.
 This can lead to withdrawal from health services, engendering further marginalisation and further biopsychosocial harms.
 (See here for a paper on the harms of the BPS model and here for patient survey data).
 Reflexivity demands that the related psychology of psychologists, psychiatrists and other clinicians – which might include dislike of medical and scientific uncertainty, just world fallacies, ableist notions about illness and recovery, hubris and need to play the archetypal hero – should be subject to scrutiny within BPS theorising.
 (Given the recent BMJ article painting yet another picture of heroic eminent academics being persecuted by extremist disabled people, we perhaps need to add virtuous victim signalling amongst BPS proponents to that list).

 Concepts such as ‘aberrant illness beliefs’ become perversely ironic when we consider how BPS proponents continue to believe that conditions such as ME/CFS are primarily psychosocial, despite no evidence of this and burgeoning biomedical research suggesting the contrary.
-A similar irony exists for the concept of secondary gains which has no empirical basis and which, I have previously suggested, is a myth constructed and perpetuated by those whose primary (political, financial, professional) gains derive from stigmatising patients.
+A similar irony exists for the concept of secondary gains which has no empirical basis and which, I have previously suggested, is a myth constructed and perpetuated by those whose chief (political, financial, professional) gains derive from stigmatising patients.
 Equally, the BPS suggestion that patients who are resistant to psychosocial explanations might harbour mental stigma appears to arise from little more than BPS proponents harbouring stigma towards patients whose lived experiences does not match up with their pet theories.
 (There is a big difference between patients resisting misdiagnosis and harbouring mental health stigma).
 Finally, whilst BPS proponents have toyed with the idea of childhood trauma as a predisposing factor in illnesses such as ME/CFS, they don’t appear to recognise the role that trauma from institutionalised healthcare abuse (medical PTSD) might play.

 Need for critical reflexivity in scientific and healthcare training